The Problem with Twins

 Well, you can read all about this issue.
 Just Google it.
 But the short answer is stall-spin.
 Why is that?
 Well, any airplane that experiences a stall-spin low to the ground is likely to result in fatalities.
 There just isn’t enough altitude to recover.

-For airplanes in the base to final leg, single or twin, who pull back too hard or get too slow, or both, the result can be a fatal stall-spin.
+For all airplanes in the base to final leg, single or twin, who pull back too hard or get too slow, or both, the result can be a fatal stall-spin.
 That’s why CFI’s spend a lot time warning against this.
 Don’t do it.
 And you will be fine.

 But for the twin, if you lose an engine just after lift-off and you are both proficient and ready to handle an engine failure, you are still somewhat likely to allow the airplane to get too slow due to the high work load.
 With the huge difference in power output on one side of the airplane versus the other, here comes the dreaded and fatal stall-spin.

 Proficient means you have practiced engine out scenarios enough to be able quickly recognize the problem, and promptly respond correctly.
 It also means not just proficient in one’s initial checkout, but that you practice on a reasonably regular basis.
 That’s how you stay proficient.

 Still, for a successful outcome, one must retract the landing gear, feather the propeller on the failed engine, shut it down, while simultaneously applying the correct rudder and bank, and be determined to not allow the airplane speed to fall below “Blue Line” – optimum engine out climb speed.
 The stall-spin happens when the pilot is busy with these tasks and that high work load distracts just enough to allow the airplane to get slow enough for the rudder to lose effectiveness or one wing to stall (one wing has more lift from the good engine’s prop wash, the other has less and stalls first).
 With this power differential on a conventional twin, a spin or a rollover is inevitable.
 And fatal.